nshep12/INFOTC1600Final/Page2.md

-# MidtermProject
+# FinalProject
-INFOTEC1000-Midterm Project
+INFOTE1600 - Final Project
 # Page 2 [Page 3](Page3.md) [Home](README.md)
-## Some other thoughts
+## Some other thoughts on programming

 **[StackOverflow](https://stackoverflow.com/)** has become one of my favorite resources in learning how to design and write code.
 Some of the things I see on there make me realize just how little I know on the subject.
 I am constantly humbled by how much this information builds on itself.
 As I learn and understand more of what